Burstly Present/Guests in the Throat

 The narrative of food, recorded throughout history, is essentially a mirror of the aggressive and vain activities of the dominant white man, elevated above all others.
 Through this work, Butorac reflects on entrenched patriarchal patterns and emphasizes the importance of women environmental defenders – indigenous and human rights activists, women from various classes and ethnic backgrounds, who gave their lives to protect our Terra.
 Their contributions will not be forgotten.
 Written by curator Marta Sirotich.

-and myself.
+The piece is a part of the group exhibition named Terra Incognita by three independent artists, Jatun Risba, Ivana Filip, and myself.
 The exhibition explores complex relationships between individuals, ecology, anthrozoology, artistic activism, and sustainable practices through various media and a feminist perspective, encouraging deep introspection and socially responsible action.